Top 7 Metaverse Challenges, Issues and Solutions

 First of all, the reason for such a rapid expansion in interest is mainly connected to one of the tech giants, or to be more precise, to Mark Zuckerberg’s July announcement of Facebook intention to create our future Metaverse.
 The Verge reported that the vision revolves around the creation of one unified virtual universe or virtual space, connecting community, products, commerce, workspace, entertainment, creators and much more.

 Even though the term itself is not new at all and has been with us since 1992, not everyone is fully familiar with the exact meaning or definition of the Metaverse.
-While experts around the globe each offer their own vision of this rapidly accelerating term, we have turned to the Lucid Reality Labs expert and visionary to define this ever-expanding concept.
+While experts on Metaverse around the globe each offer their own vision of this rapidly accelerating term, we have turned to the Lucid Reality Labs expert and visionary to define this ever-expanding concept.

 “Metaverse is the next generation of interaction, the Web 3.0 if you want to call it.
 The concept that will blend our physical and digital existence, an open and expansive universe that will transition users from flat 2D environments into immersive and interactive 3D.
 A common, ungoverned, and most importantly co-created existence, consisting of a myriad of Metaverse worlds, with open standards and no physical borders.
 We are talking about an iteration that is decentralized, scalable and autonomous, that allows users to connect into a unified existence from any device.
 Ideally, we are talking about an immersive, interactable, smart, intuitive and digitally enhanced environment which could be both artificially created or real-time augmented, enhanced by Artificial Intelligence (AI) and Machine Learning (ML).”

 So if we speak about it in general terms, we expect it to develop into a rapidly expanding decentralized space with a multitude of worlds connected into a single unified digital environment.
 Where both business and individual contributors could have equal access and opportunity to contribute to the development of both content and means of interaction.
 This world will carry over digital capabilities into our everyday lives, enhancing both physical and digital presence.
 Probably the most exciting part is that we are yet to discover or even imagine the extent into which the Metaverse could potentially expand and how much of our everyday activities would be carried out in this cross physical and digital world.
-Perhaps looking into the origin of the term could help us shape some of these ideas of our future Metaverse.
+Perhaps looking into the origin of the term could help us shape some of these ideas of our future Metaverse solutions.

 As already mentioned, the term “Metaverse” has been with us since 1992, appearing in Neal Stephenson’s novel “Snow Crash”, where he envisioned a dystopian future and the in-VR existence of the next generation of internet.